Requirements and compatibility¶

 You can install Querona on a single server that is joined to an Active Directory domain or that is a member of a workgroup.

-Active Directory environment is not required by Querona but is fully supported and recommended for enterprise deployments.
+Active Directory environment is not required but is fully supported and recommended for enterprise deployments.

 Querona Server requires a service account.
 That service account becomes the user identity of the installed Windows Service handling requests to Querona.